 - Not long afterwards, also in 2006, the Park won the prestigious “Green Flag” award, which it’s held ever since.

 Close working between the Friends Group and Blackpool Council has created a valuable and well maintained open space for everyone to enjoy.
-You can read much more about the Friends of Louie Horrocks Park at this link – who not only look after the space but also organise events and raise funds to keep it in such a well looked after condition.

 Through joint effort, the planting and shrubbery at the park has been improved over the years, along with facilities for all age groups.
 Picnic tables and benches, bins and dog bins have been provided, along with playground facilities for young children and teenagers.